 Fatehi et al. \cite{2020_fatehi_intracellular} developed an intracellular model on this viral infection and discussed various therapeutic strategies that could be applied in the future.
-By fitting human acute infection data along with physiological constraints to five mathematical models and comparing Akaike information criterion ($\text{AIC}_\text{c}$), Goyal et al. \cite{2017_goyal_role} concluded that without causing lethal loss of liver mass, the clearance of acute HBV infection is strongly associated with the cellular proliferation of an infected hepatocytes resulting in two uninfected progonies.
+By fitting human acute infection data along with physiological constraints to five mathematical models and comparing Akaike Information Criterion ($\text{AIC}_\text{c}$), Goyal et al. \cite{2017_goyal_role} concluded that without causing lethal loss of liver mass, the clearance of acute HBV infection is strongly associated with the cellular proliferation of infected hepatocytes resulting in two uninfected progenies.
 Beyond the studies mentioned above, a broad range of literature exists that examined various aspects of HBV infection.
-Nevertheless, none of the aforementioned research examined the roles of capsid recycling in the infection process.
-Recently, Sutradhar and Dalal \cite{r2024_sutradhacytoplasmic} proposed a model on HBV infection dynamics by incorporating the cytoplasmic recycling of rcDNA-containing capsids.
-The model given in \cite{r2024_sutradhacytoplasmic} is elegantly represented by the following system of equations \eqref{main model}:
+Nevertheless, none of the aforementioned studies examined the roles of capsid recycling in the infection.
+Capsid recycling refers to the process in which a portion of newly produced rcDNA-containing capsids is transported back to the nucleus, increasing the amount of super-coiled covalently closed circular DNA.
+This mechanism plays a crucial role in maintaining a consistent reservoir of cccDNAs and contributes significantly to the replication of viruses.
+Recently, Sutradhar and Dalal \cite{r2024_sutradhacytoplasmic} proposed the following model (with some symbolic modification) on this viral infection by incorporating the cytoplasmic recycling of rcDNA-containing capsids: